 We want to use technology to help create spaces that respond and flex for the people in them, in a way that has a positive impact on society and the planet.
 (That society/planet part is worth highlighting.
 For way too long, tech has tried to be a goal in itself.
 Doing good as a business whilst doing well as a business is vital to us.)
 At the moment, this arena is called ‘smart buildings’ but we think that’s a fairly limiting term for a massive new field.

 We want Vanti to be a place where smart people can be totally themselves, no matter the aspects of their identity; a place where they have fascinating work to do in a deeply humane environment, which in turn means they stay for the long haul.
 A place where everyone takes responsibility for change and everyone brings their whole self to work.

-My ambition in addition to this is that we become the most inclusive and equitable employer in Birmingham in terms of race, gender, sexuality and ability; an organisation that truly walks the talk and shows how it can be done.
+My ambition in addition to this is that we become an employer that is recognised as being inclusive and equitable in terms of race, gender, sexuality and ability; an organisation that truly walks the talk and shows how it can be done.

 We’re reinventing our organisation

 The bigger picture of what we’re doing culture-wise has been inspired by the Teal concept in Frederic Laloux’s Reinventing Organisations work.
 I introduced the team to this framework a while back and it’s been our loose inspiration ever since.